bmulcahy/WSEL-Python-Tool/README.md

 - Merge Intersects seems to freeze on 100+ streams being processed

 ###### TODO:
+- Fix 0 and 0.001 station reporting wrong z values.
+  - Move adding z-station to when WSEL and create xs-pt at the start of the stream line attributed with the smallest WSEL
 - create config process
 - [x] create safe_print function
 - update stream_intersects to be a table instead of shapefile